fpetruschke/python-mysql-ad/README.md

 | id of the entry | name of the user | firstname of the user | username of the user | password of the user | class the user belongs to |

 An example file is attached: `export/testExport.csv`

+# Tests

+Unit tests are located inside the `tests`-directory.
+To run unit tests you can execute:

+`python3 -m unittest tests/path/to/specific/test.py`